Lukypuky11cz/IsItRaining/README.md

 1. Enter a city name and submit.
 2. The app uses Open-Meteo's APIs to get the location and fetch the weather from there.
-4. If the weather code means rain, it shows YES.
+3. If the weather code means rain, it shows YES.
 Otherwise, it shows NO.
 ---
 ## APIs Used

 All data is fetched live from public APIs.
 No account or API key needed.
 - [Open-Meteo Geocoding API](https://open-meteo.com/en/docs/geocoding-api) — to convert city names to coordinates.
 - [Open-Meteo Weather API](https://open-meteo.com/en/docs) — to get current weather codes for those coordinates.
+> the "why YES / why NO" button allows to show the raw open-meteo API responses in json format.
-- [Hackclub AI API](https://ai.hackclub.com/) — used for a short summary of the weather, however it's just a gimmick ;)
+- [Hackclub AI API](https://ai.hackclub.com/) — used for a short summary of the weather in that city, however it's just a gimmick ;)
+- [OpenStreetMap](https://www.openstreetmap.org) — embedded map used to show the selected city.
+Again just a cool gimmick ;) Map data © OpenStreetMap contributors

 ---